department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 ### VA Notify Callback Integration Guide for Vets-API

 To effectively track the status of individual notifications, VA Notify provides service callbacks.
 These callbacks enable you to determine whether a notification was successfully delivered or failed, allowing you to take appropriate action.
-This guide outlines two distinct approaches to integrating callback logic: Custom Callback Handler and Default Callback Class.
+This guide outlines integrating callback logic: Custom Callback Handler

 #### Why Teams Need to Integrate with Callback Logic